What is social media recruiting?

-When you use a hashtag on a post, it’s indexed by the social media network you’re using—which means anyone who searches the hashtag could discover your post.
+When you use a hashtag on a post, anyone who searches the hashtag on the social media network could discover your post.
 By adding relevant hashtags to posts, you help interested job seekers find your content.
-For example, if you’re sharing a link to a job posting for a software engineer position, you might include hashtags like #softwareengineer, #engineeringjobs or #techjobs.
+For example, if you’re sharing a link to a job posting for a software engineer position in Chicago, you might include hashtags like #softwareengineer, #engineeringjobs, #chicagotechjobs or #techjobs.

 Make a habit of posting multiple times per week.
 By keeping up a healthy cadence, you show potential job seekers you’re active and ready to engage them in conversation should they have any questions.
 The more often you post, the more opportunities you have to connect with interested candidates.

 It’s no secret people respond best to social media posts that are entertaining.
-Be personable, be friendly, be approachable and — if it fits your brand’s identity — be humorous.
+Be personable, be friendly, be approachable and — if it fits your brand’s identity — be funny.
 When your social media recruiting efforts are human, job seekers will be more likely to connect with you.

-The more shareable a social media post, the better it will perform.
-So when posting a link to a new job posting, remind followers they’re more than welcome to share with a friend.
-Even if someone isn’t interested in an open position, there’s a good chance there’s someone in their network who might be a better fit.
+The more shareable a social media post, the better it often performs.
+When posting a link to a new job posting, remind followers that they’re more than welcome to share with a friend or family member.
+Even if someone isn’t interested in an open position, there’s a good chance there’s someone in their network who might be a good fit.